- Stunning camera

 Performance and speed

-The Pixel 4 XL has some pretty standard specs for a flagship phone in 2019.
+The Pixel 4 XL has some pretty standard specs for a flagship phone from 2019.
 It gets Qualcomm’s latest non-5G Snapdragon 855 processor, as well as a healthy (if unremarkable) 6GB of RAM.

 However, this means that the Pixel 4 XL can handle pretty much everything you’d be able to throw at it.
 Multitasking is slick and speedy, while it can also run some of the most resource-heavy games on the Play Store, such as Call of Duty Mobile, with ease.